What is the average UK retirement income?

 Ultimately, it depends on how you want to spend your retirement.

-Research by the Pensions and Lifetime Savings Association (PLSA) suggests a couple in the UK needs an annual combined income of £59,000 to have a retirement with few or no money worries, while a single person would need £43,100.
+Research by the Pensions and Lifetime Savings Association (PLSA) suggests a couple in the UK needs an annual combined income of £59,000 after tax to have a retirement with few or no money worries, while a single person would need £43,100.

 This estimate assumes a lifestyle that includes: